FISH / new pets

 - Run the tank’s filter and the tank’s hood light for 24 hours, then check the water temperature and adjust the heater if necessary.

 - Bring your cichlids home right away after you buy them and ensure you only buy cichlid varieties that are compatible with each other in diet and temperament.

 - Place them in your aquarium — inside their bag — for 15 minutes so they can get used to the new water temperature.

 - Next, use a net to transfer the cichlids into your aquarium.
-Try not to bring too much of their old water with them.
+Do not add any bag water to your aquarium.

 - Add only 1 to 3 cichlids at a time to make sure the filter can handle all the new action in the neighborhood.

 - The chemical balance in your aquarium will change with every new fish you introduce, so check the tank’s pH, ammonia, nitrite and nitrate levels regularly.